heyitsryan/Two-Step-Digital-Analog-stick/README.md

 Step 2:

-Place your Kaihl Choc V1 switch of your choosing into the sockets on the front side of the pcb's.
+Place your Kailh Choc V1 switch of your choosing into the sockets on the front side of the pcb's.

 Step 3: